adityapk00/zqw-docs/docs/troubleshooting.md

 ## Some of my shielded transactions are not displayed in the transaction tab

 By default, `zcashd` does not store outgoing shielded transactions.
-To overcome this, zec-qt-wallet will store shielded sends locally and this option may be disabled and any saved transactions cleared.
+To overcome this, ZecWallet will store shielded sends locally and this option may be disabled and any saved transactions cleared.
 If you are missing any outgoing shielded transactions check that the option to **Remember shielded transactions** is selected in the [wallet options](/using-zec-qt-wallet/#remember-shielded-transactions).
 There is no way (currently) of recovering the information about outgoing fully shielded spends if this option is disabled.

 ## Sending from Sprout address to Sapling gives an error